-To apply, submit a resume, cover letter, and a sample of your work when you fill out the application form
+Submit a resume and a sample of your work when you fill out the application form.

 During the academic year, RAs are responsible for building community, mediating conflicts, and encouraging healthy habits with residents.
 RAs help residents understand University policies and procedures and encourage residents to get involved.
 RAs must successfully complete all training requirements, including spring and fall training, prior to and while serving in the RA position.
 Each RA is responsible for staffing an area-wide centralized office for eight hours each week.
 RAs report directly to a Graduate Area Coordinator and work with a team of other RAs to conduct duty rounds of residence halls in their neighborhood.

 RA candidates must have a 2.50 GPA and be in good conduct standing with University Housing and Auburn University.
-Experience living on campus is a plus, but is not a requirement for applying for a RA position.
+Experience living on campus is a plus but is not a requirement for applying for an RA position.

 This on-campus job requires about 20 hours per week, Monday through Friday, 7:45 a.m. and 4:45 p.m. weekdays.
 This position reports to the Director of Residence Life.

-Preference will be given to rising juniors and seniors, students who have experience living on campus, to students who can begin working in April 2019 and who are available to work throughout the summer 2019 as well as the 2019-20 academic year.
-The position will pay at about $14.00 per hour, based on skill level and experience with website design.
+Preference will be given to rising juniors and seniors, students who have experience living on campus, to students who can begin working in April 2019 and who are available to work throughout summer 2019 as well as the 2019-20 academic year.
 Students majoring in Computer Science and Software Engineering are encouraged to apply.
 We have a friendly and nurturing office environment with high expectations for the person in this position.